 Short Bio of Jean-Robert Tyran

 Jean-Robert Tyran has published more than 50 papers in refereed journals, including field journals such as Journal of Public Economics, American Economic Journal: Applied Economics and Games and Economic Behavior as well as in general interest journals such as American Economic Review, Econometrica, Review of Economic Studies, Economic Journal, Journal of the European Economic Association and Science.
-His current research projects are listed here.
+His current third-party funded research projects are listed here.

 Watch this video of a keynote lecture Jean-Robert Tyran gave on behavioral and experimental public choice at the CEU in Budapest in 2017.